Book-Club-Project/book_club_FE/README.md

 3. Open a web browser and navigate to http://localhost:5000/
 4. Now you may explore the web application!

+OR

+1. Navigate to https://secure-retreat-15276.herokuapp.com/ and take a look around!
 ### Use of the BookClub Application